lmtoy/lmtoy_run/README.md

 The script generator is currently maintained under github.
 We have not discussed how to maintain them between DA's and PI.
 The two competing models are the "trusted collaborator" model, as the "pull request from a collaborator branch".
-A somewhat long explanation is in https://github.com/teuben/nemo/blob/master/CONTRIBUTING.md, though we should make our own here.
+See CONTRIBUTING.md for some suggestions and git flow references.

 # Workflow